-Fetal lacerations are birth injuries that occur during a caesarian-section (C-section) delivery, usually as a result of improper procedures performed by medical personnel during childbirth.
-The lacerations are caused by nicks and cuts from scalpels, forceps, and other instruments used by physicians while performing a surgically-assisted delivery.
-These lacerations are mostly minor and easily treated in the delivery room, but in some cases they can be deep and require stitches or reconstructive surgery
+Fetal lacerations are birth injuries that occur during a Caesarean section (C-section) delivery, usually as a result of improper use of birth assisting tools.
+Lacerations are often caused by scalpels, forceps and other instruments used by physicians during labor or delivery.
+Generally, lacerations are minor and easily treatable.
+In some cases, however, they can be deep and require stitches or even reconstructive surgery.

-Per PSA, there are several risk factors that increase the chances for fetal lacerations during a C-section delivery.
+There are several risk factors that increase the chances for fetal lacerations occurring during a C-section delivery.
 The principal risk factors include:

 - Ruptured membranes before the C-section